SamidhaSingh06/AI-assignmengts/README.md

 	proof of MST as underestimating heuristic:

 		MST gives least possible cost throughout the tree, so it represents the least possible way one can travel to all cities only once without getting into a cycle, and then path from last city to initial city is also being added to provide more accuracy on heuristic.
 Hence the optimum cost C* from initial state to Goal test is >=  h*(n) + g(n).

+3. Clustering problem: solved using GA

+	n students, k clusters and m subjects clustered them such that each cluster is having least diversity depending upon marks of each subject